Materials-Consortia/OPTIMADE/optimade.rst

 space\_group\_it\_number
 ~~~~~~~~~~~~~~~~~~~~~~~~

-- **Description**: Symmetry space group number as defined in International Tables for Crystallography Vol. A.
+- **Description**: Space group number for the structure assigned by the International Tables for Crystallography Vol. A.
 - **Type**: integer
 - **Requirements/Conventions**: